Walmart ads concept

 Carol Spieckerman

 No “basically” to it, Walmart is a tech company that operates in the retail space.
+Why is that controversial?
 Its scoot over to Nasdaq wasn’t symbolic, it’s a reflection of Walmart’s true identity.
-As part of that evolution, Walmart’s internal promotion culture shift is building institutional knowledge that’s hard to replicate.
-It’s less about hired guns parachuting in these days and more about marinating leaders in Walmart’s tech transformation.
-Walmart is now a technology company that happens to sell stuff, not a retailer dabbling in tech.
+As part of that evolution, Walmart’s internal promotion culture shift has it building institutional knowledge that’s hard to replicate.
+It’s less about hired tech guns parachuting in these days and more about marinating leaders in Walmart’s existing tech platform.
+Walmart is a technology company that sells products (and services, and…), not a traditional retailer dabbling in tech.

 Craig Sundstrom